Skip to content

 if (!response.ok) {

-return; // invalid/expired token
+return; // Invalid/expired token

 }

-// the access token decoded payload
+// The access token's decoded payload

 const jwt = await response.json();